Dynamical localization and eigenvalue asymptotics: long-range hopping lattice operators with electric field: Introduction

-\item[iv)] It would be interesting to analyze the technique presented in this work in the context of time-periodic perturbations of models with a uniform electric field, which were discussed in \cite{Pigossi1,Hu}.
+\item[v)] It would be interesting to analyze the technique presented in this work in the context of time-periodic perturbations of models with a uniform electric field, which were discussed in \cite{Pigossi1,Hu}.

 \end{enumerate}